Bayes factor functions for testing partial correlation coefficients: Discussion

 \section{Discussion}

-In this article, we present an objective Bayesian test for partial correlation and evaluate its effectiveness by comparing it to existing methods through extensive simulations and real data analysis.
-Our primary contribution is the formulation of a Bayes factor based on summary test statistics for partial correlations, eliminating the need to specify subjective priors on nuisance parameters, which can influence inference when Bayes factors are derived using the full dataset.
-This approach also serves as an interesting application of Bayes factor functions (BFF) \parencite{Johnson2023, DATTA2025}, enabling the computation of posterior odds across a sequence of alternative hypotheses.
+{In this article, we present an objective Bayesian test for partial correlation and evaluate its effectiveness by comparing it to existing methods through a discrepancy measure($\dep$) and real data analysis.
+Our primary contribution is the formulation of a Bayes factor based on a residual-free summary test statistics for partial correlations, eliminating the need to specify subjective priors on nuisance parameters, which can influence inference when Bayes factors are derived using the full dataset.
+This approach also serves as an interesting application of Bayes factor functions (BFF) \citep{Johnson2023, DATTA2025}, enabling the computation of posterior odds\eqref{eq: BF-postodds} across a sequence of alternative hypotheses.
+It is important to note that the proposed test is not a conventional ($t/F$) test, as the distribution of the test statistic under the alternative hypothesis follows a non-standard form.}

-We formulate the setting to define Bayes factor functions to test for partial correlations where we express the Bayes factor against the null hypothesis across a sequence of alternative hypotheses.
-In the process of doing so, we objectively define the prior hyper-parameters.
+{We formulate a framework for defining Bayes factor functions to test partial correlations, wherein the Bayes factor against the null hypothesis is expressed across a sequence of alternative hypotheses.
+In doing so, we provide an objective specification of the prior hyperparameters.
+In particular, the hyperparameter $\tau^2$ is specified across a range of plausible alternatives, thereby eliminating the need to specify a simple alternative hypothesis in order to determine the prior distribution. }

+{ A comparison of the MoM prior with the effect size and Stretched-$\beta$ priors indicates that, for moderate to large prior IQR values around the null, the MoM prior accumulates evidence at a faster rate than the other two.
+This is consistent with the fact that, under the true null hypothesis, Bayes factors based on local priors converge at a rate of $\sqrt{n}$ \citep{Johnson2010, Pramanik2024}, whereas those based on MoM priors converge at a rate of $n^{-\nu-\frac{1}{2}}$\citep{DATTA2025}. }